NicolasHubs/ProjetL3info/ProjectManagement.md

 * BOURY Arthur
 * ESNAULT Alexis

+# Project Management
+During this project, our 7-member group worked using SCRUM agil method, thanks to the utilization of Trello.

+We also planified weekly meetings, each Monday, to discuss about what has been done the week before, and also what will be done the current week.

 # Main Supported Features
 * World Generation
 * Character's Actions - *running, jumping, picking up items, fighting*